Gallahorn/Ultraviolence/Advanced features.md

 ### Ultra+ (Ultra Plus Best Performance and Visuals for Everyone)

-Ultraplus is a graphical enhancement/configuration tool that provides rendering options beyond what is available in the vanilla CP2077 settings menu.
+Ultraplus is a graphical enhancement/configuration tool that provides rendering options beyond what is available in the vanilla Cyberpunk 2077 settings menu.
 It will not magically make your game faster.
 It may cause crashes.
 The results are subjective, situational, and you must tailor the settings to what works for your machine.
 That said, from our limited testing, it seems pretty stable and performant.
 Ultraplus is mostly targeted towards ray and path tracing options, but also includes optimizations for rasterization only configurations as well.

 The best option is to start be reading the mod page, which has extensive explanation and help for how to configure it.
 Read the stickied posts for support, and FAQ.
 For those running ray-tracing, also read the associated article on choosing and configuring path tracing options.